 If you want the short version, check out my video:

 Lapbooking isn’t a new concept.
 I used it from day one when I began homeschooling in 2006.
 Likely it was the scrapbooker in me.
 I guarantee lapbooking existed before I began using it.
-I have no idea to whom to give proper credit for “inventing” lapbooking, but I praise whomever it is mightily.
+I have no idea to whom to give proper credit for “inventing” this fantastic homeschool activity but I praise whomever it is mightily.

-In a nutshell, lapbooking is a cut-and paste of information onto file folders or notebooks.
+In a nutshell, lapbooking is a cut-and-paste of information onto file folders or notebooks.
 It’s interactive and engaging for most (but arguably not all) learners.
-Remember everyone learns different.
+Remember everyone learns differently.
 If you have a learner who isn’t into the creative mumbo jombo- they may not enjoy this type of expression at all.
 Classroom teachers use the term interactive notebooks, based on the spiral notebooks they use.

 Or you can create your own using templates to fit whatever you happen to be studying!